 Why do you want to practice law?

-This is a frequent opener.
-Recruiters ask this question to try and get a better sense of the candidate's interests.
+This is a frequent opener, even outside of the legal profession.
+Recruiters ask this question to try and get a better sense of the candidate's interests and career goals.
 It can also be rephrased in the following ways:

 - Why did you choose a career in law?